Signal model and event reconstruction for the radio detection of inclined air showers: Model for the radio-emission footprints

 The lateral distribution of the geomagnetic emission is well-described by \fgs.
-With respect to the previous iteration of our model \cite{Huege:2019cmk}, the tail (here at around \SI{1000}{m}) is now more accurately described.
+In particular the tail (here at around \SI{1000}{m}) is more accurately described w.r.t.\ the previous iteration of our model \cite{Huege:2019cmk}.
 However, for even larger axis distances of around \SI{1500}{m} or more, the LDF does not follow the distribution anymore.
-This flattening of the simulated distribution is not expected for the coherent radio emission from extensive air showers but is rather the result of thinning (cf.\ Sec.~\ref{sec:ldf:thinning}).
+This flattening of the simulated distribution is not expected for the coherent radio emission from extensive air showers but is rather the result of thinning, cf.\ Appendix \ref{app:ldf:thinning}.
 Therefore, these signals cannot be trusted.
-To avoid any bias in the fitting of \fgs, we assign (relatively) large uncertainties to these signals (cf.\ the large error bars in that figure),
+To avoid any bias in the fitting of \fgs, we use an uncertainty model for the geomagnetic energy fluence with two terms: a relative contribution of 3\%, and a constant value per shower of $10^{-4}$ the maximum geomagnetic fluence $\fgeo^\mathrm{max}$ of this shower